By Maria Esther Zamora, English Language Development teacher at Spokane Virtual Academy

 When trying to find solutions to reduce the current disparities that exist, there was no better answer than to gather others with the purpose of starting an anti-racist movement.
 In the first instance, we were a small number of people and suddenly, the Spokane Future Teachers of Color Consortium (SFTCC) expanded to over 50 current members.
 It is composed of both people of color and strong white allies, including “in” and “pre” service teachers, K-12 administrators, and our Spokane Public School Board Member Nikki Lockwood.
 Also, Deans of Education and Leadership departments of Whitworth and Gonzaga Universities among other faculty and staff, plus important community members led by League of Education Voters Spokane Regional Field Director Kenji Linane-Booey.

 Our main goal is to recruit and retain unrepresented educators of color and international educators from diverse backgrounds across the entire educational system.
-We are committed to setting priorities and finding solutions to achieve our goals through developing a virtuous cycle of opportunities for educators, staff, and students, by focusing on changing university and district-level policies, creating Future Teachers of Color Programs for 5th-12th and first- and second-year college students.
+We are committed to setting priorities and finding solutions to achieve our goals through developing a virtuous cycle of opportunities for educators, staff, and students, by focusing on changing university and district-level policies, creating Future Teachers of Color Programs for 5th-12th grade and first- and second-year college students.
 Additionally, we envision developing mentorship and incentive programs for educators of color along with recruiting programs for immigrants and refugees into the educational industry to retain them as economically active members of our community.

 This consortium approaches change through the power of all interests working together to achieve common goals that will fundamentally alter systems of racism and oppression.
 As a community organizer, I invite you to join our efforts either way by becoming a member or providing suggestions to enrich our transformational movement in the educational systems to guarantee equity and excellent education for all!